-I ditched perfume and all synthetically fragranced products around 5 years ago, and when I did, I noticed what felt like an instant relief.
+I ditched perfume and all synthetically fragranced products around 5 years ago.
+When I did, I noticed what felt like an instant relief.
 I’m a headache-sufferer and this one particular type of headache I used to get, that I thought was ‘normal’, disappeared almost immediately, and I generally felt clearer and brighter.
-Unless you’re in the same boat as me, having ditched the fake fragrance yourself, you may not realise how awesome you could be feeling – we often think we feel good until we feel better, and ditching perfumed products is a quick way to go about it!
+Unless you’re in the same boat as me, having ditched the fake fragrance yourself, you may not realise how awesome you could be feeling.
+We often think we feel good until we feel better, and ditching perfumed products is a quick way to go about it!

 As it currently stands, there is no chance my children will need to whiff any perfume to remember me.
 I just love (and am very proud) that they associate the smell of jasmine, and ylang ylang, with me – that warm, safe, comforting space I hold in their hearts.
 Oh, and maybe roast potatoes – there is nothing quite like dinner smells to fill our hearts and get us reminiscing!